-Beginning in the 2018-2019 school year, unit members assigned to teach Kindergarten shall be paid on an hourly basis for up to seven hours before the work year begins to assess incoming Kindergarten students and plan for the instruction of those students.
+Unit members assigned to teach Kindergarten shall be paid on an hourly basis for up to seven hours before the work year begins to assess incoming Kindergarten students and plan for the instruction of those students.
+Extra hours are voluntary.